 In the program, students receive instruction at school that aligns with skills required by industry.
 They then get paid to work, led by an experienced mentor while getting a taste of multiple aspects of the industry.
 Assessments and certifications prove that the student completed a rigorous program and is competent in the skills employers need.

-Contact the Department of Workforce Development to get involved in Youth Apprenticeships.
+Youth Apprenticeship is relatively new but growing rapidly.
 There are also groups like GPS Education Partners, a non-profit organization dedicated to providing work-based learning experiences to students across the Midwest.

 The world of work is a place of constant innovation, growth and change.
 With that growth comes new highly-skilled positions and a need for people to fill them.
 Educators already have limited resources to update their curriculum and equipment on a regular basis without expecting them to also be in-the-know with the specific skilled labor needs of every industry.